Using the DB2 ODBC driver with unixODBC

 To work with Unicode DB2 data, you need to use a application that passes UCS-2 (or the subset of UTF-16 that is identical to UCS-2) encoded data to the Unicode ODBC APIs.

-Perl DBD::ODBC includes a test suite that is used to verify that a particular ODBC driver is compatible with DBD::ODBC.
+Perl DBD::ODBC includes a test suite, which is used to verify that a particular ODBC driver is compatible with DBD::ODBC.
 (The tests are present in the t subdirectory of the directory created by unpacking the DBD::ODBC distribution.)
 The test 41Unicode.t inserts and then retrieves some Unicode data.
 To do this, the test:

 1. Checks that the data to be inserted is a valid UTF-8 encoded Unicode Perl string.